ag-informatics/ag-informatics-course/module2/lab2/README.md

 After you install Anaconda or Miniconda, you will be able to use `conda` command in your terminal.
 You will need to create a new Python environment for this lab.
 A Python environment is a sandbox of Python and its packages where you have power to choose their versions.
 You can create multiple environments that suits your projects (and they all can run in the same machine).
 For this lab, we will need to use these Python packages: `Numpy`, `Pandas`, `Matplotlib`, `Requests`, and `Jupyter`.
 Open the terminal and follow these steps.

-1. Create a new enviroment. "-n" is telling that the following word is the "name" of the new environment.
+1. Create a new environment. "-n" is telling that the following word is the "name" of the new environment.

 ```bash
 conda create -n asm591
 ```

-2. You can check that you have created a new environemnt by
+2. You can check that you have created a new environment by

 ```bash
 conda env list
 ```

-3. Next, you will activate the newly created enviroment.
+3. Next, you will activate the newly created environment.
 After running this command, you will see that the name of environment has been changed (from base to asm591).

 ```bash
 conda activate asm591